-Brexit will result in a number of changes that impact on people and businesses in Staffordshire.
-With so much information available on Brexit, in can be difficult to understand how it will affect you, and how people and businesses can prepare for it.
+The UK's transition out of the European Union on 1 January 2021 has meant a number of changes that impact on people and businesses in Staffordshire.
+With so much information available on Brexit, in can be difficult to understand how it will affect you, and how people and businesses can make sure they are prepared.

 Information if you live in the UK

-Our relationship with the EU may change significantly after Brexit.
+Our relationship with the EU whas now changed significanty.
 The government has a special webpage that covers all of the information you will need for travelling, working and learning in the EU post-Brexit.

 Information for EU citizens living in the UK